tldr-pages/tldr/README.md

 ![tldr screenshot](images/screenshot.png)

-This repository is just that: an ever-growing collection of examples for the most common UNIX, Linux, OS X, SunOS and Windows commands.
+This repository is just that: an ever-growing collection of examples for the most common UNIX, Linux, macOS, SunOS and Windows commands.

 ## Clients